dxos-deprecated/teamwork/docs/content/testing-testrun01.md

 - [ ] Post from Machine A
 - [ ] Post from Machine B
 - [ ] Download chat logs as markdown
+- [ ] Join video chat from Machine A
+- [ ] Join video chat from Machine B
+- [ ] Verify that both video and audio work well on both machines
+- [ ] Leave video chat on Machine A
+- [ ] Leave video chat on Machine B
+- [ ] Reference existing task list in messenger
+- [ ] Reference existing text document in messenger
+- [ ] Reference existing

 ### Text editor:
 - [ ] Create text document
 - [ ] Edit text document from Machine A
 - [ ] Edit text document from Machine B
+- [ ] Verify that presence indicators are moving acurately, without delay
+- [ ] Verify that presence indicators are showing correct usernames
+- [ ] Verify that presence indicators are showing
 - [ ] Use text chat inside text document from Machine A
 - [ ] Use text chat inside text document from Machine B
 - [ ] Download text document as markdown